grantcolley/dipsocket/README.md

                 await dipSocketClient.SendMessageAsync(clientMessage);
 ```

-A channel is a collection of DipSocketClient connections.
 Send a message from a DipSocketClient to channel on the DipSocketServer.
 ```C#
                 var clientMessage = new Message
                 {